FOREX-Dollar edges down as impact of hawkish Fed commentary fades

 Reuters Poll - U.S. dollar outlookhttps://tmsnrt.rs/3bpQncG

-(Reporting by Dhara Ranasinghe; Additional reporting by Alun John in Hong Kong; Editing by Bradley Perrett and Mike Harrison)
+(Reporting by Dhara Ranasinghe; Additional reporting by Alun John in Hong Kong; Editing by Bradley Perrett, Mike Harrison and Tomasz Janowski)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))